 In previous studies, testers took into consideration ambiance, taste, visual appearance and aftertaste.
 We planned to use those same measures.
-It seemed likely that the mere fact that we were drinking the beer in Dublin, would make it taste better, just for authenticity sake.
+It seemed likely that the mere fact that we were drinking the beer in Dublin, in the proper Guinness glass, would make it taste better, just for authenticity sake.
 But we wanted to know if there were intrinsic factors at play, not just perceived ones.

 How big of a difference could local water, the perfect serving temperature and the fact that the beer was fresher make?
 What about different variations or serving methods?

 We suspected the majority of the beer we drank in Ireland would be served from the tap.
 So we made sure we had a drought Guinness at a local bar before leaving the U.S. for comparison purposes.